-Taking nutritional Bael supplements can benefit Merkel Cell Carcinoma patients on Hydroxyurea cancer treatment.
-But avoid Bael supplements if on Sunitinib treatment for Pancreatic Neuroendocrine Tumor.
-Similarly, taking nutritional supplement Bael can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MAX.
-But avoid taking nutritional supplement Bael when at genetic risk of cancer due to mutation of gene SDHA.
+Taking Bael extracts or nutritional supplements may benefit Primary Uterine Undifferentiated Carcinoma patients on Carboplatin treatment over Cleaver nutritional supplements.
+But Bael supplements or Bael extracts offer less benefit if on Cyclophosphamide treatment for Primary Myeloproliferative Neoplasms compared to Costus.
+Similarly, taking nutritional supplements Bael may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene NF1 over Blueberry.
+But avoid nutritional supplements Bael when at genetic risk of cancer due to mutation of gene JAK2.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Pancreatic Neuroendocrine Tumor or Merkel Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Bael.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Uterine Undifferentiated Carcinoma or Primary Myeloproliferative Neoplasms, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Bael.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Bael?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene SDHA the same as due to mutation of gene MAX?
-Are the implications of Pancreatic Neuroendocrine Tumor same as Merkel Cell Carcinoma?
-Is it one and the same if you are on treatment Sunitinib or on Hydroxyurea?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Bael extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene NF1 the same as due to mutation of gene JAK2?
+Are the implications of Primary Uterine Undifferentiated Carcinoma the same as Primary Myeloproliferative Neoplasms?
+Is it one and the same if you are on treatment with Cyclophosphamide or Carboplatin?